 Spurred on by the danger that the French publisher Aulagnier might print the Stabat Mater as finished by Tadolini, he sets out to compose the missing numbers.

-On 1st January his Cantata in onore del Sommo Pontefice Pio Nono (Cantata in honour of Pope Pius IX), an adaptation by the composer of themes from his operas, is performed in Rome (Senato del Campidoglio) to celebrate Cardinal Giovanni Mastai Ferretti’s elevation to the papacy on the preceding 16th June.
+On 1st January his Cantata in onore del Sommo Pontefice Pio IX (Cantata in honour of Pope Pius IX), an adaptation by the composer of themes from his operas, is performed in Rome (Senato del Campidoglio) to celebrate Cardinal Giovanni Mastai Ferretti’s elevation to the papacy on the preceding 16th June.

-At the end of April he leaves Florence for Paris.
+At the end of April he leaves Firenze for Paris.
 During these years his health, aggravated by nervous ailments and other physical disturbances, has not got any better.
 On the other hand, his health begins to improve right from his first days of residence in the French capital.

 On the 15th April he makes a present to his wife Olympe of the Musique Anodine, an album belonging to his Péchés de vieillesse, an ironical title under which Rossini grouped his last compositions.

-According to his biographer Edmond Michotte, he is visited by Richard Wagner in March.
+He is visited by Richard Wagner in March.
 On the 9th July Sémiramis is revived in a sumptuous production at the Opéra for the sisters Barbara and Carlotta Marchisio.

 He composes the Petite Messe Solennelle.

-On the 14th March the Petite Messe Solennelle for solo voices, chorus, two pianos and harmonium is privately performed in the Paris home of the countess Louise Pillett-Will, the dedicatee of the Mass.
-Rossini will score it for full orchestra in 1867, but this version will not be performed until the 28th February 1869, after his death.
+On 14th March the Petite Messe Solennelle for solo voices, chorus, two pianos and harmonium is privately performed in the Paris home of the countess Louise Pillett-Will, the dedicatee of the Mass.
+Rossini will score it for full orchestra in 1867, but this version will not be performed until 28th February 1869, after his death.

-The first performance of the Hymne à Napoleon III et à son Vaillant Peuple is given on 1st July at the Palais de L’Industrie, Paris.
+The first performance of the Hymne à Napoleon III et à son vaillant peuple is given on 1st July at the Palais de L’Industrie, Paris.

-On the 13th June the monument to Rossini by the sculptor Cassioli is unveiled in Santa Croce.
+On 13th June the monument to Rossini by the sculptor Cassioli is unveiled in Santa Croce.
 An illustrious participator is Pietro Mascagni, who conducts the orchestra of the Liceo Musicale Rossini of Pesaro in the prayer «Dal tuo stellato soglio» from Mosè in Egitto in Paganini's string transcription.